How to fade dark spots in darker skin tones

 You’ll want to apply sunscreen to all skin that clothing won’t cover.

-Once you eliminate what’s causing the discoloration and protect your skin from sunlight, skin-lightening products tends to be more effective.
+Once you eliminate what’s causing the dark spots and protect your skin from sunlight, a product that can fade dark spots (or even out your skin tone) tends to be more effective.

 Retinoid (retinol, tretinoin, adapalene gel, or tazarotene)

-To protect your health, you want to buy a skin-lightening product made in the United States or one recommended by your dermatologist.
+To protect your health, you want to buy a product made in the United States or one recommended by your dermatologist.

 Never use liquid bleach